andreavitali/MovieBookings/README.md

 ## Usage
 The database file is already in the repository with some seeded data.
-The default user to use for login is:
+The default user for login is:
 ```
 {
   "email": "andrea@email.com",